RB-Lab/tribalizm/docs/specs.md

     had one
 34. ❕ A _member_ who made a coordination _sub-quest_ may request a report on its completion
 35. ❕ The _system_ makes a report _quest_ when coordination _sub-quest_ is over
-36. 🔜 The _system_ asks on "how was the quest"
+36. ✅ The _system_ asks on "how was the quest"
-    -   ➕ two hours after initiation/introduction quests
+    -   two hours after initiation/introduction quests
-    -   ➖ five hours after coordination quest (or next morning, if after 21)
+    -   five hours after coordination quest ~~(or next morning, if after 21)~~
-    -   ➖ next day morning after _gathering_
+    -   next day morning after _gathering_
 37. ❕ A _member_ fucks up a _quest_ (i.e. quest is not done) and want to re-negotiate it
 38. ✅ A _member_ casts scores for _gathering_
 39. ✅ A _member_ casts scores for introduction and coordination quests: charisma and wisdom of the